KYVENetwork/trustless-api/.github/README.md

 ### File Adapter

-The Trustless API can save the turstless data items to various locations, therefore we need to account for different file types.
+The Trustless API can save the trustless data items to various locations, therefore we need to account for different file types.
 The FileAdapter is responsible for that.

 Currently there are only two FileAdapter:
 - local file